DJIV-ITEP/G1_A_Order/k8s/README.md

 kubectl apply -f <FILE_NAME>.yaml -n <NAMESPACE_NAME>
 ```

+NOTE: Also change the namespace in metadata tag inside the .yaml files as the name of namespace you created.

 ### After doing this, your k8s should be working fine.

 If you want to make sure that everything is working fine, do the following: